-The aims and objectives of the DCIA aligns with other data privacy laws in the world like GDPR and CCPA.
+The aims and objectives of the DCIA align with other data privacy laws in the world like GDPR and CCPA.
 The Act will maintain the governing principles of PIPEDA while creating new rules around the collection, use and disclosure of personal data.
-It will also seek to the strengthening enforcement of these rules.
+It will also seek to strengthen enforcement of these rules.
 It will apply to any organization that collects, uses or discloses the personal information of Candian citizens for commercial purposes.

 The bill is currently under consideration and may undergo some changes before becoming final.
 Read the official text here.

 PIPEDA came into force two decades ago in 2000.
 Canada has been signalling privacy law updates for some time now.
 The major prompts for Canada’s privacy law revamp are – the tightened data privacy rules in Europe, including the challenge to international data transfer via Schrems II, and the emerging data privacy laws in the US.

 This new Act has come about after a long legislative history.
 This includes the federal government’s introduction of a Digital Charter, the parliamentary report Towards Privacy by Design, and proposals and guidelines such as Strengthening Privacy for the Digital Age and Guidelines for obtaining meaningful consent.

 If passed, the DCIA will usher in a new era of privacy laws in Canada.
 It will significantly enhance individuals’ control over their personal information and bring greater transparency regarding how companies handle it.